shansm/todo-app/README.md

 npm i
 ```

+Now you'll need a backend API.
+I recommend [json-server](https://github.com/typicode/json-server) along with [todos-list](https://github.com/shansm/todos-list).

-you can now run the app with:
+Once the backend is up and running you can now run this app with:

 ```bash
 npm start